-André-Nicholas Chené Gemini Observatory achene@gemini.edu
+André-Nicholas Chené

 André-Nicolas Chené is an assistant scientist at the Gemini North Observatory since early 2013.
 He obtained his Ph.D. in astrophysics from the Université de Montréal in 2007.
 He then moved across his home country ("A Mari Usque Ad Mare") to become a research associate for the National Research Council Canada at the Herzberg Institute of Astrophysics from 2007 to 2010.
-From 2010 to 2013, he held a joint postdoctoral position between the Universidad de Concepcion and the Universidad de Valparaiso, in Chile, and joined the science team of the VISTA Variable in Via Lactea survey.
-His main scientific interests are massive stars and young stellar open clusters.
-His expertise covers optical and near infrared imaging and spectroscopy.
-Two things he enjoys a lot since he moved to Hawai'i are long observing runs at Mauna Kea, and his daily bike ride to work up and down Puainako St.
+From 2010 to 2013, he held a joint postdoctoral position between the Unversidad de Concepcion and the Universidad de Valparaiso, in Chile, and joined the science team of the VISTA Variable in Via Lactea survey.